 Nature at it's finest!!

-St. Marks is one of the oldest settlements in North America and is believed to be the third oldest in the new world.
-However, their is evidence that even before various explorers reached our shores, the Paleo-Indians were here over 10,000 years ago.
+St. Marks is one of the oldest settlement in North America and is believed to be the third oldest in the new world.

 The first European explorers in our area date back almost 500 years.
 Panfilo de Narvaez first landed in what is now Tampa in 1527 and reached the St. Marks area in 1528 with nearly 300 sick and hungry men.
 They proceeded to beat their swords and armor into nails and use horsehide for rigging as the first “ships” built by Europeans in this country were constructed.
 They sailed out of the area in late 1528.